 Use lots of slides.
 We aren’t wasting paper here.
 Don’t cram a lot of information and pictures onto one slide.
 It is better to spend one minute on each of ten slides then to spend ten minutes explaining everything on one overly crowded slide.

 Use images better.
 Break the habit of pasting little images in the corner of the slide.
 Make images the focus of the slide and choose images that amplify your message.
-I bought the images in the following slides from StockExchange, but many sites (unsplash.com, for example) offer pictures for free.
+I bought the images in the following slides from StockExchange, but many sites offer pictures for free (unsplash.com, for instance).